-Community Revitalization Enhancement District Credit

-A state and local income tax liability credit is available for a qualified investment made within a community revitalization enhancement district.
+Community Revitalization Enhancement District Credit A state and local income tax liability credit is available for a qualified investment made within a community revitalization enhancement district.
 The expenditure must be made under a plan adopted by an advisory commission on industrial development and approved by the Indiana Department of Commerce before it is made.
 The credit is equal to 25% of the qualified investment made by the taxpayer during the taxable year.

-Pass through entitles (S corporations and partnerships) are not eligible for the credit.
+Beginning January 1, 2003, pass through entities (S corporations and partnerships) are eligible for the credit.